nhsuk/simple-conditions-prototypes/views/diarrhoea/main-content-before.md

-## You can treat diarrhoea yourself {id=adults}
+## How you can treat diarrhoea yourself {id=adults}

-Diarrhoea will go away on its own after a few days.
-It’s normal to have stomach cramps and headaches.
+Diarrhoea should go away on its own within a few days.
+It’s normal to also have stomach cramps and headaches.

 It’s important that you drink enough fluids to [avoid dehydration](http://www.nhs.uk/Conditions/dehydration/Pages/Introduction.aspx).
 Your pee should be light yellow or clear.